localstack/docs/content/en/references/lambda-v2-provider.md

 and Hot Reloading.

 {{< alert title="Note">}}
-The new lambda provider is active by default starting from Localstack&nbsp;v2.0 The old lambda provider is temporarily available using `PROVIDER_OVERRIDE_LAMBDA=legacy` but we highly recommend migrating to the new lambda provider.
+The new lambda provider is active by default starting with Localstack&nbsp;v2.0.<br>
+The old lambda provider is temporarily available in Localstack&nbsp;v2 using `PROVIDER_OVERRIDE_LAMBDA=legacy` but we highly recommend migrating to the new lambda provider.
 {{< /alert >}}

 ## Lambda API